sandervandevelde/uwp-iot-device/UwpToIotHub.md

-## Connecting to an IoT Hub using an UWP app
+## Connecting to an IoT Hub using a UWP app

 ![alt tag](img/arch/Picture01-overview.png)

-This is an example integration between an UWP app and Azure IoT Hub.
+This is an example integration between a UWP app and Azure IoT Hub.
 This integration shows features like creating devices in the Azure IoT Hub device registry as well as sending telemetry to the IoT Hub.

 *Note: in this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*